jsiek/deduce/LinkedLists.md

 Yeah!
 All of these `assert` statements execute without error.

-We have formulated these `assert` statements in a subtly different way than before.
-When we tested the `length` and `nth` functions above, we wrote `assert` statements that compared the results to our expected output.
+We have formulated these `assert` statements in a subtly different way than above.
+When we tested the `length` and `nth` functions, we wrote `assert` statements that compared the results to our expected output.
 Here we have instead written the `assert` statements based on the specification of `interval(count, start)`.
 The specification says that the length of the output should be the same as the `count` parameter.
 So in the above we wrote `assert` statements that check whether the length is the same as the `count`.
 Furthermore, the specification says that the element at position `i` of the output is `i + start`.
 So we have used the `nth` function to check, for every position `i` in the output list, whether the element is `i + start`.

 The benefit of writing tests based on the specification is that it reduces the possibility of discrepancies between the specification and